-Prerequisite: Students are encouraged to have a strong interest in writing, videography and video editing.
-Student must take Photojournalism opposite semester of this course

-Course ID: 020451
+Prerequisite: Successful completion of a "C" or higher in previous year English class.
+Students are encouraged to have a strong interest in writing, videography and video editing.
+Student must take Photojournalism opposite semester of this course Course ID: 020451

 Photojournalism